eoinmakers/bank-js/README.md

 ### Back to the Statement

-To pass the feature test:
+Wrote a test that `deposit` calls for a new `Transaction`.
+Red,

 - The `Account` class can have `Transaction` injected into it.
 - The `constructor` takes an argument `transactionClass` defaulting to `Transaction`, assigned to `this.transactionClass`.
 - `this.transactionHistory` is assigned as an empty array.
 - the `addTransaction` method takes an object as argument, and created a transaction as a new `this.transactionClass` passing in the obj, then unshifts it onto the transaction history.
 - `deposit` calls `addTransaction` passing in an object with the credit and balance.

+Green.

+Wrote a test that `withdraw` calls for a new `Transaction`.
+Red,

 - `withdraw` calls `addTransaction` passing in ab object with the debit and balance.

-_I would have testing the injection however I could not for the life of me find any reference on how to spy on a constructor method using jasmine._
+Green.

+To pass the feature test:

 - The `Account` `statement` method includes a constant `STATEMENT_HEADER` assigned with the header string for the statement, ending in newline.
 - It then assigns `statementRows` by mapping through the `transactionHistory`, calling `display` on each transaction.